ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/VGens-Overview.md

 </table>
 </td><td>

-Convenience object for black and white output at full alpha
+Convenience object for black and white output at full opacity

 </td></tr>